135 film: Leica

-The Leica camera designed by Oskar Barnack used 35 mm film, and proved that a format as small as 24 mm × 36 mm was suitable for professional photography.
+The Leica Camera designed by Oskar Barnack used 35 mm film, and proved that a format as small as 24 mm × 36 mm was suitable for professional photography.

-Although Barnack designed his prototype camera around 1913, the first experimental production run of ur-Leicas (Serial No. 100 to 130) did not take place until 1923.
+Although Barnack designed his prototype camera around 1913, the first experimental production run of ur-Leicas (Serial No. 100 to 130) did not occur until 1923.
 Full-scale production of the Leica did not begin until 1925.
-While by that time there were at least a dozen other 35 mm cameras available, the Leica was a success, and came to be associated with the format.
-Mostly because of this 35 mm popularity, as well as the entire company legacy, early Leica cameras are considered as highly collectible items.
+While by that time, there were at least a dozen other 35 mm cameras available, the Leica was a success.
+It came to be associated with the format, mostly because of this 35 mm popularity, as well as the entire company legacy.
+Early Leica cameras are considered highly collectable items.
 The original Leica prototype holds the record as being the world's most expensive camera, selling for €2.16 million in 2012.

 Pre-loaded cassettes and Kodak Retina cameras

 In the earliest days, the photographer had to load the film into reusable cassettes and, at least for some cameras, cut the film leader.
 In 1934, Kodak introduced a 135 daylight-loading single-use cassette.
 This cassette was engineered so that it could be used in both Leica and Zeiss Ikon Contax cameras along with the camera for which it was invented, namely the Kodak Retina camera.
 The Retina camera and this daylight loading cassette were the invention of Dr. August Nagel of the Kodak AG Dr. Nagel Werk in Stuttgart.
 Kodak bought Dr. August Nagel's company in December, 1931, and began marketing the Kodak Retina in the summer of 1934.
 The first Kodak Retina camera was a Typ 117.
 The 35 mm Kodak Retina camera line remained in production until 1969.
 Kodak also introduced a line of American made cameras that were simpler and more economical than the Retina.
 Argus, too, made a long-lived range of 35 mm cameras; notably the Argus C3.
-Kodak launched 135-format Kodachrome color film in 1936.
+Kodak launched 135-format Kodachrome colour film in 1936.
 AGFA followed with the introduction of Agfacolor Neu later in the same year.

 The designations 235 and 435 refer to 35 mm film in daylight-loading spools, that could be loaded into Contax or Leica style reusable cassettes, respectively, without need of a darkroom.
 The 335 was a daylight loading spool for the 24 × 23 mm stereo format.